 Having served in the U.S. Marine Corps and retired as a Chief Patrol Agent in the U.S. Border Patrol, Paul brings years of experience handling and instructing the use of firearms.
 He has hunted and fished since he was a young boy.
 Paul holds Vermont certifications as a Hunter Education instructor of over 25 years, Bow & Arrow, and Let’s Go Fishing.
 He believes that pursuit of these outdoor activities provide a healthy path to understanding and enjoying our great outdoors.

 Lee is a life-long outdoors enthusiast; he has worked with multiple youth outdoor programs that focus on survival skills and outdoor awareness.
 A graduate of Sterling college, Lee enjoys sharing his love for natural history, foraging, and primitive technologies with everyone.

 Julie is a National Archery in the Schools Program instructor.
 She teaches campers individually and as a group.
-Julie carries on the family tradition of hunting, fishing and wilderness adventures; her father was Machia Wilderness Camp's founder Larry Machia.
+Julie carries on the family tradition of hunting, fishing and wilderness adventures; her father was Machia Wilderness Camp's visionary Larry Machia.

-More Camp Roles:
+More Camp Roles

-Bonnie Machia: Camp Director
+Bonnie Machia: Executive Director

 Bonnie taught in Chittenden County schools for 28 years, worked with the Rural Education Center, and with Champlain College students in career planning.
-She put these skills and experiences together to launch the Machia Wilderness Camp in July 2004 in honor of her late husband Larry.
+She put these skills and experiences together to launch the Machia Wilderness Camp in July 2004 in memory of her late husband Larry.